wgmyers/temperamental/README.md

 By default we are in equal temperament, but there is a toggle to switch to a Pythagorean temperament calculated with a start note of C.

+There's a volume control and you can set the value of A4 between 420Hz and 460Hz, in case you like non-standard pitch settings.

 ## Not Yet Implemented

 * Does it work on mobile?
-Doubtful.
+Sort of but not really.
+I need to improve this.
 * You can't yet change the start note of Pythagorean temperament.
-* A is always 440Hz for now, but sure, why not be able to fiddle with this too?
 * A better keyboard that understands holding a key down as well as pressing one
 * Even more temperaments
+* A pretty UI

 ## Flaw